manassaloi/manassaloi.github.io/_posts/2020-01-28-one-on-ones.markdown

 ![One on one](/assets/img/one_on_one.png)

-There are a bunch of resources on how to do an 1-1 already: [One on One Meetings: The Only Guide Managers Need](https://getlighthouse.com/blog/one-on-one-meetings-template-great-leaders/), [Awkward 1:1s: How To Get Honest Feedback](https://medium.com/@mrabkin/awkward-1-1s-the-art-of-getting-honest-feedback-2843078b2880), [The Update, The Vent, and The Disaster](https://randsinrepose.com/archives/the-update-the-vent-and-the-disaster/), [One-on-ones are my most valuable meetings; here’s how I run them](https://medium.com/swlh/one-on-ones-are-my-most-valuable-meetings-heres-how-i-run-them-d9ae7c64dade), [The One on One](https://svpg.com/coaching-tools-the-one-on-one/), [The one-on-one meeting template for your end of the year review](https://medium.com/know-your-team-blog/the-one-on-one-meeting-template-for-your-end-of-the-year-review-735c5fb557d), [The Making of a Manager 1-1](https://manassaloi.com/booksummaries/2016/05/06/making-manager-julie.html)
+There are a bunch of resources on how to do an 1-1 already: [One on One Meetings: The Only Guide Managers Need](https://getlighthouse.com/blog/one-on-one-meetings-template-great-leaders/), [Awkward 1:1s: How To Get Honest Feedback](https://medium.com/@mrabkin/awkward-1-1s-the-art-of-getting-honest-feedback-2843078b2880), [The Update, The Vent, and The Disaster](https://randsinrepose.com/archives/the-update-the-vent-and-the-disaster/), [One-on-ones are my most valuable meetings; here’s how I run them](https://medium.com/swlh/one-on-ones-are-my-most-valuable-meetings-heres-how-i-run-them-d9ae7c64dade), [The One on One](https://svpg.com/coaching-tools-the-one-on-one/), [The one-on-one meeting template for your end of the year review](https://medium.com/know-your-team-blog/the-one-on-one-meeting-template-for-your-end-of-the-year-review-735c5fb557d), [The Making of a Manager 1-1](https://manassaloi.com/booksummaries/2016/05/06/making-manager-julie.html), [The 5 mistakes you’re likely making in your one-on-one](https://m.signalvnoise.com/the-5-mistakes-youre-likely-making-in-your-one-on-one-meetings-with-direct-reports/),

 If you have read the posts, you know by now that there is no singular way to do 1-1s.
 So use the time to align with your manager on
 - where are you now (in terms of responsibilities, impact)